 This program combines our unique learning environment with six months of working and living in communities in Belize or Ecuador.
 Richmond Vale Academy is a partner with Humana People to People’s member organization in Belize and Ecuador.
 The Federation Humana People to People was established in 1996 and is a network of 31 organizations engaged in creating change, locally and globally, in communities in Europe, Africa, Asia and the Americas.

 Humana People to People’s approach to development is centered around community mobilization.
 Humana People to People have developed and implemented a methodology that equips communities with the materials, knowledge and infrastructure to lift themselves out of poverty.
 Humana People to People members’ work in Africa, Asia and Latin America, and have been implementing development projects for almost 40 years.

-International Volunteers from the 10 months program join Humana People to People projects in Belize for six months.
+International Volunteers from the 10 months program join Humana People to People projects in Belize or Ecuador for six months.
 To date, participants from Richmond Vale Academy and other learning centers in USA and Europe have worked together with tens of thousands of people to create change, learn new skills, to farm, build homes, feed their families and educate their children and capacity for leading a full life.

 Humana People to People in Belize

 In Belize, one third of the population (126.000 people) lives below the poverty line.
 HPP Belize works in 32 communities in southern Belize, where 43% of the population in Stann Creek district and 60% of the population in Toledo live below the poverty line.
 The unemployment rate in the districts is at 15% in Stann Creek, the highest in the country, and at 8% in Toledo; 22 out of the 32 communities are inhabited by the indigenous Mayans.